fabry-training/portal-manual-doc/doc/handbook-fr/registration-login.md

 ![Reset password](images/Account/ForgotPassword/ForgotPassword.png)
 Enter email address for the reset link

-The ft.Portal shows a confirmation, that the link for reseting the password was sent to the entered email address.
+The fiskaltrust.Portal shows a confirmation, that the link for reseting the password was sent to the entered email address.
 ![Confirmation of send email](images/Account/ForgotPassword/ForgotPassword-Link-send.png) Confirmation of sending the link